NishitSingh2023/SNAKE/readme.md

-this is a snake game
+This is a snake game in python that uses Turtle library to work and visualize